ronmurphy/TheLongNights/docs/BVH_RAYCASTING_ACCELERATION.md

 ## Overview

-Integrated `three-mesh-bvh` (Bounding Volume Hierarchy) to dramatically accelerate all raycasting operations in VoxelWorld.
+Integrated `three-mesh-bvh` (Bounding Volume Hierarchy) to dramatically accelerate all raycasting operations in The Long Nights.
 This makes block picking, breaking, placing, and collision detection **10-100x faster**.

 ---